Broncos' Joseph: Job security talk 'nonsense'

 The Broncos were on the edge of the playoff race just two weeks ago at 6-6, but have lost two consecutive games -- to the 3-10 San Francisco 49ers and the 6-7-1 Cleveland Browns.
 The Broncos finished 5-11 in Joseph's first season as head coach.

-Joseph was asked Monday if he carries concerns over his future and he said: "I don't, I don't, it's about my coaches and my players.
+Joseph was asked Monday if he carries concerns over his future and he said: "I don't, I don't.
+It's about my coaches and my players.
 We have a great staff.
 It would be tough for me to find a better staff in this league.
 These coaches have coached a really, really, young team and we've got young guys playing at a high level because of the coaches and our players.
 Each week they battle.
-That's my only concern, not my future, my ultimate future is the Oakland Raiders.
+That's my only concern, not my future.
+My ultimate future is the Oakland Raiders [game].
 That's my focus.''

-The Broncos face the Oakland Raiders (3-11) on Christmas Eve night and close out the season Dec.
+The Broncos face the Raiders (3-11) on Christmas Eve and close out the season Dec.
 30 against the Los Angeles Chargers (11-3).
-The Broncos defeated the Chargers 23-22 Nov.
-18, in Carson, Calif.
+The Broncos defeated the Chargers 23-22 on Nov.
+18 in Carson, California

-Joseph said the Broncos, who had 11 rookies in uniform this past Sunday against the Browns to go with two other players who spent their rookie seasons in 2017 on the team's practice squad, have shown improvement over last year's team.
+Joseph said the Broncos -- who had 11 rookies in uniform Saturday against the Browns to go with two other players who spent their rookie seasons in 2017 on the practice squad -- have shown improvement over last year's team.
 The Broncos have battled through one of the league's toughest schedules.
 Between Sept.
 23 and Nov.
-25 they played the Ravens (8-6), the Rams (11-3), the Chiefs (11-3) twice, the Texans (10-4) and the Chargers.
+25 they played the Ravens (8-6), Rams (11-3), Chiefs (11-3) twice, Texans (10-4) and Chargers.

 Joseph also said he believed the team could continue to improve if he and his staff remained in place.